(Updated June 2020)

 At present, Finland is highly dependent on foreign energy supplies.
 Crude oil and oil products constitute a major part of its imported energy.
 Other main fuels imported to Finland are coal and natural gas.
 Finland imports all of its oil, natural gas, coal and uranium.
 The primary indigenous energy resources in Finland are hydropower, wood, wood waste, pulping liqueurs and peat.

 Table 1 shows estimated domestic energy sources with certain restrictions.
-Most presented figures are rough estimations based on eligible energy production in 2020.
+Most presented figures are rough estimates based on eligible energy production in 2020.
 Fossil fuels here include only peat, as it is the only domestic fossil fuel source available in Finland.
-Finnish peat resources are abundant, but according to the 2013 energy and climate strategy, peat production in 2020 is projected to be significantly lower when compared with the existing potential.
-An increase in use of wood chips (total production in 2020 was 25 TWh) in combined heat and power (CHP) applications and in district heat production will partly offset future peat and other fossil fuel consumption.
-Wind power capacity is based on 2020 estimations, foretelling 2500 MW installed capacity and yearly production of 0.02 exajoules (EJ) (6 TWh), while wood based fuels take a fair share amounting 0.35 EJ per year (98 TWh).
-Hydropower capacity includes only power and efficiency upgrades of the present capacity; power potential in this area is somewhat more considerable but only a part of this potential capacity can be harnessed for energy production purposes.
-The National Energy Strategy 2020 baseline scenario figure for hydropower production is 0.05 EJ per year (14 TWh), while upgrading capacity is estimated to be somewhere around 260 MW.
-Uranium resources are 15 800 tonnes (estimated recoverable resources) and includes only the Terrafame nickel–zinc mine.
+Finnish peat resources are abundant, but according to the 2013 Energy and Climate Strategy, peat production in 2020 is projected to be significantly lower when compared with the existing potential.
+An increase in use of wood chips (total production in 2020 is estimated to be 25 TW?h) in combined heat and power (CHP) applications and in district heat production will partly offset future peat and other fossil fuel consumption.
+Wind power capacity is based on 2020 estimates, predicting 2500 MW installed capacity and yearly production of 0.02 exajoules (EJ) (6 TW?h), while wood based fuels take a share amounting to 0.35 EJ per year (98 TW?h).
+Hydropower capacity includes only power and efficiency upgrades of the present capacity; power potential in this area is somewhat larger but only a part of this potential capacity can be harnessed for energy production purposes.
+The National Energy Strategy 2020 baseline scenario figure for hydropower production is 0.05 EJ per year (14 TW?h), while upgrading capacity is estimated to yield around 260 MW.
+Uranium resources are 15 800 tonnes (estimated recoverable resources) and include only the Terrafame nickel/zinc mine.
 Uranium by-production and estimated uranium production of the Terrafame mine could be up to 250 tonnes per annum.

 TABLE 1.
 ESTIMATED AVAILABLE ENERGY SOURCES